jkoskenniemi/survtabler/README.md

 <!-- badges: end -->

 `survival` package in R is great for interactively and flexibly running survival models.
-However, it does not teach a structure for an efficient workflow.
+However, typically it has to be used in *imperative* way, which means that analyses typically require a lot of copy-pasting.
 The aim of `survtabler` is to make survival analysis fast, concise, and intuitive, while keeping the analysis code easy to read.
 This is achieved by *function-based* workflow, where many typical steps (modeling, graphing, analyses of violations of proportional hazards